Scarabaeus1031/NEXAH/REPOSITORY_MAP.md

 NEXAH should currently be understood as:

-> a structured research ecosystem for discovering geometry, transitions, synchronization, and navigable structure in dynamical systems.
+> a structured research ecosystem for discovering geometry, coherence, transitions, synchronization, and navigable structure in complex dynamical systems.

 ---

-Thomas K. R. Hofmann · NEXAH · 2026
+**Thomas K. R. Hofmann · NEXAH · 2026**